ZonghaoLi777/githubTrending/README.md

 ## C#

+* 【2025-05-13】[GhostPack / SharpDPAPI](https://github.com/GhostPack/SharpDPAPI) - SharpDPAPI is a C# port of some Mimikatz DPAPI functionality.
 * 【2025-05-08】[kurrent-io / KurrentDB](https://github.com/kurrent-io/KurrentDB) - EventStoreDB, the event-native database.
 Designed for Event Sourcing, Event-Driven, and Microservices architectures
 * 【2025-05-03】[meysamhadeli / monolith-to-cloud-architecture](https://github.com/meysamhadeli/monolith-to-cloud-architecture) - A practical architecture styles for migrating from monolith to modern cloud native application with the latest technologies and architectures like Vertical Slice Architecture, Event Sourcing, CQRS, DDD, gRpc, MongoDB, RabbitMq, and Masstransit in .Net 9.
 * 【2025-05-03】[SpaceTimee / Sheas-Cealer](https://github.com/SpaceTimee/Sheas-Cealer) - Just Ceal It (可用于无代理合法抵御网络监听和开展网络研究)